raospiratory/Red-vs-Blue-Project/README.md

 ### Unit Description

-In this project, you will be playing a role of both a pentester and SOC Analyst and will work on a Red Team vs. Blue Team scenario.
+In this project, you will be playing in a role of both a pentester (Red Team) and a SOC Analyst (Blue Team).

-As the Red Team, you will attack a vulnerable VM within your environment in an effort to take control and gain root access to the machine.
-You will be using Kibana as the Blue Team and analyze logs of the attacking engagement from Red Team. using the logs to get precise information and visuals for a report.
+As the Red Team, you will be attacking a vulnerable VM within your environment in an effort to take control and gain root access to the machine.
+As the Blue Team, you will be using Kibana to analyze logs of the attacking engagement from Red Team and using the logs to get precise information and visuals for a report.
 Following that, you will analyze your log data to offer mitigation strategies for each exploit you've successfully used.

 ### Unit Objectives